Alliant Energy PowerHouse

-Alliant Energy PowerHouse (formerly Five Seasons Center and later U.S. Cellular Center) is a multi-purpose arena located in the downtown area of Cedar Rapids, Iowa.
+The Alliant Energy PowerHouse (formerly Five Seasons Center and later U.S. Cellular Center) is a multi-purpose arena located in the downtown area of Cedar Rapids, Iowa.
 It was financed by the approval of a voter referendum to allocate special municipal capital improvement bond monies, after several prior bond referendums to build a civic center failed between 1965 and 1977.
 The initial construction cost was approximately $7 million for the arena and facilities.
 The city approved an additional $1 million to build an adjacent multi-level parking facility connected to the center by a skywalk.
 The center is adjoined by a 16-story DoubleTree hotel facility built directly above the arena.